Wambu-i7/Wambu-i7/README.md

 ## 🎉 Fun Facts
 🔹 I once spent hours debugging, only to realize I forgot a semicolon! 😆
-🔹 I talk to my code like it can hear me.
-Sometimes it even listens! 👀
+🔹 I talk to my code like it understands me... and sometimes, it does! 👀
 🔹 I code while juggling mom life – debugging and diaper duty happen at the same time! 🤹‍♀️
 ## 📚 Currently Learning
--🔹 React & Modern JavaScript
+🔹 React & Modern JavaScript
--🔹 DevOps & Deployment Strategies
+🔹 DevOps & Deployment Strategies
--🔹 Building Scalable Web Apps
+🔹 Building Scalable Web Apps

 ## 💻 Languages & Technologies
 <p align="left">